 This steam-cleaning option doesn’t take as long as pyrolytic cleaning and doesn’t produce smoke, either.
 It’s a win-win!

 When my bathroom sink gets clogged, I don’t reach for chemicals as a bathroom sink cleaner.
 Instead, I use a long zip tie.
-I cut several notches on the zip-ties end.
+I cut several notches on the zip-tie’s end.
 It’ll hook the hair clog, allowing you to pull it out.
 Problem solved.
 The size of the eye of the zip tie prevented me from inadvertently pushing the tie past the stopper. —Rick Holmen

-Dusting mini blinds is a pain.
+Dusting mini-blinds is a pain.
 It’s difficult to thoroughly wipe both sides of the slats without bending them in the process.
 A pair of kitchen tongs makes it a lot easier.
 First, cut a rag into two small pieces.
 Then use twist ties or rubber bands to secure the rags around the tongs.
 You can close the tongs around each slat and wipe away the dust. —E. Regaldo

 In today’s high-tech homes, keeping track of small cords can be challenging.
-Rather than tossing them in various drawers throughout your house, where they can get tangled or forgotten, try this simple and inexpensive solution.
+Rather than tossing them in various drawers throughout your house, where they can get tangled or forgotten, try this simple and inexpensive solution:

-- Find a small box (a shoe box works perfectly).
+- Find a small box (a shoe box works perfectly)

-- Fill it with as many empty toilet paper rolls that will fit vertically.
+- Fill it with as many empty toilet paper rolls that will fit vertically

 Next time you need one of your small cords, you’ll know where to find it, and it’ll be free of tangles!

-Don’t throw away used dryer sheets.
-There’s another use for them.
+Don’t throw away used dryer sheets—there’s another use for them.
 Wrap a couple of dryer sheets onto the flat head of a sweeper.
 The dryer sheets pick up dust and hair just as well as name-brand sweeper refills.
 Say goodbye to those dust bunnies!

 To make this drill brush you’ll need a drill, a washer, a bolt, a long machine screw and a brush head replacement.

-- Start by threading the machine screw through the brush head so the head of the screw rests in the brush head hole.
+- Start by threading the machine screw through the brush head so the head of the screw rests in the brush head hole

-- On the other side of the brush head, slide on the washer and secure it in place with a nut.
+- On the other side of the brush head, slide on the washer and secure it in place with a nut

-- Next, attach the scrubber head to the drill.
+- Next, attach the scrubber head to the drill

 To clean, fill a bowl or bucket with hot water and dish soap (or the cleaning agent of your choice).
 Dip the power scrubber into the mixture just enough to saturate the bristles and do not submerge the drill!
-Now simple point and press the drill to start and let the drill brush do the work.
+Now simply point and press the drill to start and let the drill brush do the work.

-Assigning Chores to Others
+Assigning chores to others

 I’m all for dry-erase message boards for assigning chores to my kids, but they’re usually pretty unattractive.
 So I make message boards using nice picture frames.
 To make these message boards, grab a picture frame and some paper.
 Cut the paper to fit the frame and set it in behind the glass.
 The glass makes an excellent dry erase surface! —Jessie Dawson

 Sometimes you need a little bit of creativity to deep clean hard-to-reach areas.
 If you have a plastic squeeze top bottle, try fitting the tip onto your vacuum nozzle.
 If it fits, great, if not, there’s always tape.
 You’ll have a powerful machine to get rid of dirt and dust in even the tiniest of spaces, like a keyboard, headphone port or for detailing your car.
-Check out our best-ever car cleaning tips.

 This handy hint also works great for sweeping up dangerous items like glass.
 The dustpan and tape combo will ensure that all of those little glass shards will be in the pan and not on the floor.